Reclaiming the radical agenda: a critical approach to community development

 So, my challenge is for us to get better at weaving theory into our practice, enabling us to explain why we are doing what we are doing at any stage of the community development process, and so creating knowledge-in-action based on practical experience.
 Without theory, practice is in danger of being reduced, at best, to a self-help, local activity.

-Taking a critical approach gets us to the heart of what is creating social and environmental injustice by developing practice which:
+Taking a critical approach gets us to the heart of what is creating social and environmental injustice by developing practices that:

 • Contributes to change for a peaceful, just and sustainable future.